-Jeff Burke is assistant dean, technology and innovation at the UCLA School of Theater, Film and Television (UCLA TFT).
+Jeff Burke is professor in-residence of performance and technology, and associate dean, technology and innovation at the UCLA School of Theater, Film and Television (UCLA TFT).

 - E-mail: email@example.com